To set up Zulip for your team, you will need to install an instance of the Zulip server.

 Zulip supports installation on Ubuntu 14.04 Trusty and Ubuntu 16.04 Xenial.
 If you'd like to install Zulip on a different system, contact the Zulip development discussion mailing list for help.

-WARNING: This automated installation process expects to be the only thing running on a server (it uses Puppet, etc.).
-It's likely additional installation options will be implemented by the community over the coming weeks (both in terms of distros and methods).
-If you'd like to hear about these sorts of things as they become available, sign up for the Zulip announcement list.
-Finally, note that the developers' chatroom (a running Zulip instance) or the Zulip development environment may be a better choice if you just want to play around with Zulip and aren't ready to commit to setting up a production server with SSL certificates, secure authentication, etc.
+WARNING: This automated installation process expects to be the only thing running on a server (it may conflict with configuration for other things using postgres/nginx/redis/memcached).
+Also, note that the developers' chatroom (a running Zulip instance) and the Zulip development environment are great choices if you just want to play around with Zulip and don't want to deal with SSL certificates.

-You can run a Zulip server for a small site on a system with 2G of RAM, but for production use with more than a few dozen users, we recommend a system with 4GB of RAM or more.
-(Decreasing this should be very doable and is being tracked on GitHub).
+You can run a Zulip server for a small site on a system with 2G of RAM, but for production use with more than a few dozen users, we recommend a system with 4GB of RAM.

 You will also need to have an SSL certificate available and email credentials needed to send outgoing email (the installation docs have instructions for how to get a free SSL certificate from LetsEncrypt).